-The plots of my favourite Matt Carrell books unfold right here in Pattaya.
-Let’s just say I’m a little intrigued, curious.
-Matt Carrell is a respectable author, an upstanding citizen.
+The plots of my favorite Matt Carrell books unfold right here in Pattaya.
+Let’s just say I’m a little intrigued and curious.
+Matt Carrell is a respectable author and an upstanding citizen.

-During this question and answer session I ask Matt about his relationship with Pattaya and Thailand.
-About where and how he finds ideas and inspiration for his Thailand themed books.
-About his experiences in Thailand, his favourite places, and what advice would he offer to a first time visitor to Pattaya.
+During this question and answer session, I asked Matt about his relationship with Pattaya and Thailand.
+About where and how he finds ideas and inspiration for his Thailand-themed books about his experiences in Thailand, his favorite places, and what advice would he offer to a first-time visitor to Pattaya.

 I’ll take that as a compliment.
 I’m based in the UK but spend about two months of each year in Thailand.
-I used to work in the investment industry and still have a client based in Bangkok and Hong Kong.
-That’s what pays my air-fares but I get plenty of time to hang around the bars (and the temples of course).
+I used to work in the investment industry and still have a client base in Bangkok and Hong Kong.
+That’s what pays my airfare but I get plenty of time to hang around the bars (and the temples of course).